 Establishing personal space and boundaries, showing respect and understanding the differences between appropriate and inappropriate or unsafe physical, and other contact - these are the forerunners of teaching about consent.
-Respect for others will be taught in an age appropriate way, in terms of understanding one's own and others boundaries in play, in negotiations about space, toys, books, resources and so on.
+Respect for others will be taught in an age appropriate way, in terms of understanding one's own and others boundaries in play, in negotiations about space, toys, books and resources.